harishharish759/T_cell_Transcriptome_Analysis/README.md

 # T_cell_Transcriptome_Analysis
 The scripts and software used for whole transcriptome data analysis of ex vivo T cells.
+(Question for Max: do I mention here that the analysis script available here is also for the thesis)

 ### Associated Publication
-doi, pubmed id, etc
+copy paste the Title, doi, pubmed id, etc of the publication here

 ### Publication Abstract
-what is this about?
+copy paste the abstract of the publication here

 ### GEO Link to raw data:
 GSE250311